 Adler Dolomiti

-A luxurious Ortisei resort, Adler Dolomiti offers guided hikes (e.g., Seceda trail, moderate, 4 hours), biking, and skiing.
-Consequently, it’s perfect for active travelers.
+A luxurious Ortisei resort, Adler Dolomiti offers guided hikes (e.g., Seceda trail, moderate, 4 hours), biking, and skiing, perfect for active travelers staying at boutique hotels Italy.

 - Vibe: Luxurious and active